Stress Management and High Performance Coaching. Confidence and Self Esteem

 Exterior pressures like demanding clients, negative press, a parent company

-Whatever you want to resolve - get in touch with Sarah and find out how she can help you too.
+Whatever you want to resolve get in touch with Sarah today

 As a result of the fear experienced in that moment, the unconscious mind creates an early warning system to protect us.
 This system is constantly looking for similar circumstances and when recognised, the unconscious tries to protect us through the use of our autonomic nervous system, i.e. our fight and flight response.

-For other clients, after years of confident speeches and presentations, the fear and anxiety suddenly starts to develop and quickly takes hold.
-This can be a truly frightening experience.
+For other clients, after years of confident speeches and presentations, the fear and anxiety suddenly starts to develop and quickly takes hold, and this can be a truly frightening experience.

 Typically this occurs when an individual is extremely stressed and that stress peaks during a meeting or presentation.
-At that moment the unconscious mind is fooled into believing the problem relates to presenting rather than the build up of stress and anxiety.
+At that moment the unconscious mind is pattern matching back to an event that caused distress in the past...sometimes 20 years ago.

-Consciously trying to control a fear of public speaking can be extremely difficult and often ends up making matters worse.
-The is because what we focus on we tend to amplify, so trying to think our way out of fear typically leads to us increasing the symptoms.
+Consciously trying to control a fear of public speaking can be extremely difficult and often ends up making matters worse, and this is because what we focus on we tend to amplify, so trying to think our way out of fear typically leads to us increasing the symptoms.

 Then all too often the unconscious starts to widen the criteria for raising the alarm; thus what starts as a fear of presentations can often morph into a fear of smaller or less formal meetings and one to ones.

-Cutting edge therapy and a more advanced style of coaching gives a powerful combination that helps you overcome and obstacle and be the best version of yourself.
+Cutting edge therapy and a more advanced style of brain coaching gives a powerful combination that helps you overcome any obstacle and be the best version of yourself.

 Sports Performance Enhancement